Scotiabank Arena

-Site history
+History

 The venue is located on land that was once part of Toronto's inner harbour.
 Infill of the inner harbour began in the 1850s and accelerated with the arrival of the railroad resulting in the current-day shape of downtown.
 By 1858, the site was located between two wharves (Rees Wharf and Tinnings Wharf).
 As land was expanded southward, it remained under government control as possible locations for various Union Station expansions.
 The majority of the land was still part of the lake up until the early 1900s.
 By 1925, the northern parcel of the property was turned into Bayside Park, which had been part of an early proposal that was to have seen the lands south of the rail corridor transformed into an extensive lakeside park that followed today's Esplanade.
 The remaining land was most likely under the control of Central Harbour Terminals.